Superiority of Instantaneous Decisions in Thin Dynamic Matching Markets: Simulations

-Finally, we investigate the average waiting time of agents for the greedy algorithm in \Cref{fig:waiting_time}.
+Finally, we investigate our second objective, the average waiting time of agents for the greedy algorithm.
+Our results are depicted in \Cref{fig:waiting_time}.
 Note that the upper bound on the waiting time in \Cref{lem:agg_waiting} already holds for relatively small arrival rates, approximately at $m\approx 125$.
-Our simulations show that the aggregated waiting time is consistently below the expected upper bound, again demonstrating the superiority of the greedy algorithm over the patient algorithm with respect to waiting time.
+Our simulations show that the aggregated waiting time is consistently below the expected upper bound, again demonstrating the superiority of the greedy algorithm over the patient algorithm with respect to waiting time minimization.